JuanmaCopia/PySEAT/README.md

-# PyGSE
+# PySEAT

 Python Generalized Symbolic Execution and Test Generator.
-PyGSE is a python module that simbolically executes methods of classes and creates it's tests.
+PySEAT is a python module that simbolically executes methods of classes and creates it's tests.

 ## Getting Started